drthgz/googleCapstone2/docs/demo_script.md

 - Switch to the architecture image.
 - Script highlights:
   - “Supervisor agent on top, specialists below.”
-  - “Tools defined in `src/it_ops_observability/tools.py` call our log and metric adapters.”
+  - “Tools as defined `src/it_ops_observability/tools.py` they call upon our log and metric adapters.”
-  - “Deterministic synthetic data keeps demos stable while letting us plug in real telemetry later.”
+  - The Deterministic synthetic data keeps demos stable while letting us plug in real telemetry later.”

 ### 1:20 – 2:05  •  Live Demo Beat
 - Return to Streamlit, click **Run supervisor** right before you start talking.